lackhand/charlatan/diceThoughts.md

   > Alice tries to avoid detection by a guard, rolling a saving throw.
 On a failure, she can take damage or raise the alarm.
 * Sometimes, the player rolls metaphorical damage to make progress on a "project check" or "project" roll.
   > Bob tries to pick a lock, trying to rack up a number of successes during this opportune moment.
-* Sometimes anyone (including the DM) just rolls dice to randomize what happens next.
+* Sometimes anyone (including the DM) just rolls dice to randomize what happens next like on a table.
   That's different.

 # Character Statistics